damienmckenna/metatag/README.txt

 * The Open Graph Protocol meta tags, as used by Facebook, may be added by enabling the "Meta tags: Open Graph" submodule.

+* The Twitter Cards meta tags may be added by enabling the "Meta tags: Twitter Cards" submodule.

 * An API allowing for additional meta tags to be added, beyond what is provided by this module - see metatag.api.php for full details.